-Sonoma Water supplies potable water primarily from the Russian River to most Sonoma County residents and many in Marin County.
+Sonoma Water supplies wholesale potable water, primarily from the Russian River to most-nine Sonoma County residents-cities and water districts and many in Marin County.
 Lake Sonoma on the Dry Creek and Lake Mendocino on the East Fork of the Russian River are the two major reservoirs providing water supply for the Russian River watershed.
 These two reservoirs have dual purposes in that they serve as water supply storage and also provide flood protection.
 Sonoma Water mainly relies on Lake Sonoma for its potable water.
 The groundwater wells in the Santa Rosa Plain serve as a secondary source, mostly utilized during drought years or when the Russian River is constrained.
 The agency maintains over 88 miles of underground pipeline extending from the Russian River to cities and water districts in the portion of Sonoma County.
-See Figure 7 for an illustration of the Sonoma Water Service Areas in the County.
+See Figure 7 Figure 9 for an illustration of the Sonoma Water Service Areas in the Countycounty.